LeeJoonJie/task-manager/UserGuide.md

 ### 3.6 Search Tasks

-Search for tasks using six different options.
+Use the search box in the Homepage.
 Type a string in the search box and press the 'Enter' key.
+Toggle between six different search options.

 ![Search fields](images/search_fields.png)